openlibhums/memory-alpha/content/pages/support/accounts-and-roles/account-management.md

 ## Editing user accounts

-Click **Edit** next to a user to open the **Edit user** interface, where you can update a user’s account details.
+Click **Edit** next to a user to open the **Edit user** interface, where you can update a user's account details.

 Some changes are restricted by permission level.
 For more information, see the [**Permissions** page](./janeway-roles-and-permissions.md).

 > [!IMPORTANT]
 > Editing a user account does **not** change author metadata on articles that have already been accepted.
-> To update author details on an accepted article, you must edit the _frozen author record_ on the article’s metadata page.
+> To update author details on an accepted article, you must edit the _frozen author record_ on the article's metadata page.

 ## Merge users (staff only)